What I Learned Today About Preparing Salads

 Storing Lettuce

 Lettuce is a staple in many meals and salads, but it can be frustrating when it starts to wilt or spoil before you can use it all.
-Proper storage is key to keeping lettuce fresh and extending its shelf life.
+Proper storage is critical to keeping lettuce fresh and extending its shelf life.
 Here are some tips for storing lettuce to help it stay fresh and delicious for as long as possible.

 First, wash and dry the lettuce thoroughly before storing it.
 Any excess moisture on the leaves can lead to spoilage, so pat it dry with a clean towel or spin it in a salad spinner.

-I didn't know you could adjust the humidity setting and come on, that's a lot of paper towels they suggest using.
+I didn't know you could adjust the humidity setting, and come on, that's a lot of paper towels they suggest using.
 Of course, I skip the paper towels, and my lettuce holds up just fine, but I'm just sharing what I'm learning.

 And what about when you are ready to use the lettuce and find a bad, slimy-looking leaf?
 Should you throw out the entire bag?
 No, toss the funky one and any leaves that may have touched it.